KaterinGorbachev/Art_color_picker/Art_color_picker_Documentation.md

 Each Page contains a header menu with a search bar, drop-down menu and multiple navigation links.

-Multiple navigation links:
+### Multiple navigation links:

 - ART COLOR PICKER: A clickable text link that redirects users back to the Home Page.

 - PALLETES: A link to the Palettes Page, where color combinations are displayed in an organized manner, following the structure of a reference book.

 - RANDOM: A link that generates three random palettes.
 Each click on the "Random" link generates a new set of palettes:

         - One palette with 2 colors
         - One palette with 3 colors
         - One palette with 4 colors

 - COLORS: A link to the Colors Page, where colors are categorized by groups.

+### Search Bar

-- Search Bar: The search bar allows users to enter a maximum of 9 characters, including only the "#" symbol, numbers (0-9), letters (a-z, A-Z).
+The search bar allows users to enter a maximum of 9 characters, including only the "#" symbol, numbers (0-9), letters (a-z, A-Z).
 Any other characters are not accepted.

 The program processes the input by removing the "#" symbol and converting it into an RGB format to:

         - Retrieve matching colors from the database
         - Suggest similar colors if the exact match is unavailable, allowing users to select from existing color options in the database.

+### Drop-down Menu

-- Drop-down Menu: a drop-down menu provides additional navigation options and user preferences.
+A drop-down menu provides additional navigation options and user preferences.

 ----